Odion100/full-stack-interview/README.md

 # full-stack-interview
 This is the results of my full-stack-interview test.
-The instructions pertaining to the full-stack-interview test can be seen below.
+The instructions to setup and run this project can be seen directly below.
+The instructions pertaining to the full-stack-interview test can be found after that.

 ## Setup